Welling, Oklahoma

 Welling is an unincorporated community and census-designated place (CDP) in Cherokee County, Oklahoma, United States.
-The population was 771 at the 2010 census, an increase of 15.25 percent over the figure of 669 recorded in 2000.
+As of the 2020 census, Welling had a population of 781.
 It is home to The Salvation Army's Heart o' Hills camp and conference center.

 Geography

 Welling is located in eastern Cherokee County approximately four miles southeast of Tahlequah.
 The Illinois River flows past two miles to the west and the north end of Tenkiller Ferry Lake is three miles south.

 According to the United States Census Bureau, the CDP has a total area of 76.7 km2, of which 76.3 sqkm is land and 0.4 sqkm, or 0.50%, is water.